ghezalahmad/SequentialLearningApp/README.md

 ## Installation

-When not hosted on Aiidalab Plattform, this App needs to install some requirements.
+This App needs to install some requirements when not hosted on a Aiidalab plattform.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements.txt file.
-Navigate to the Directory where you downloaded this Repository and execute this command in your Terminal.
+Navigate to the app directory and execute the following command in your terminal:

 ### Python 3
 ```bash